lanceman2/Quickstream_dev/README.md

 ## Building and Installing from GitHub Repository Source

-Run:
+Change directory to the top source directory and then run:

     ./bootstrap

-From the top source directory run

-    ./configure --prefix=PREFIX
+Then

+    echo "PREFIX = MY_PREFIX" > config.make

-where ``PREFIX`` is the top installation directory.
+where ``MY_PREFIX`` is the top installation directory, like for example */usr/local/encap/faststream*.
 Then run

     make download